kkdt/qrmi/README.md

 ### 5. Declare the Publishers

 Obtain a reference to the remote API via an extension of Spring `AmqpProxyFactoryBean`.
-The beans below will be broadcasting messages via API invocation and consumer implementation(s) that has the appropriate `@RabbitConsumer` configuration will be receiving the API-invoked broadcast.
+The beans below will be broadcasting messages via API invocation and consumer implementation(s) that has the appropriate `@RabbitRemoteConsumer` configuration will be receiving the API-invoked broadcast.

 ```java
 @Bean